 Once upon a time, there was a really advanced city, some would say even too advanced for its time.
 The legend says that one day, the ocean swallowed the city and it was never seen again.
 This is a legend most of you heard about: the legend of Atlantis.
-Well, in this article I will write about the underwater cities of our time that you probably didn’t hear about, or how I like to call them, the Atlantis of our time.
+We still can’t be sure whether Atlantis existed or not but what we can be sure of is that there are several once-great cities that today lie underwater.
+In this article, we’ll share some of the most mind-blowing underwater cities of our time that you probably didn’t hear about, or how I like to call them, our modern-day versions of Atlantis.

 Port Royal, Jamaica

 Once upon a time, Port Royal was one of the largest cities in the Caribbean and one of the most frequented places in Jamaica.
 The city was famous as the ‘Pirate hub of Jamaica’ and as the ‘Most sinful city of the world’.
 As a port city, it was infamous for its gaudy displays of wealth, hedonism, and loose morals, and as such was one of the most popular overseas homeports for the Dutch and English-sponsored privateers to spend their treasure in the Middle Ages.

 Seeing all this, one could argue that the script of ‘Pirates of the Caribbean’ was at least partially inspired by Port Royal.
 In 1692, after the big earthquakes that hit Jamaica, Port Royal was swallowed by the ocean.
 Most of the inhabitants died.
 Some people still claim that this was God’s punishment for the most sinful city in the world which today lies forty feet underwater.

 Since the 1920s, Villa Epecuen started developing as a small spa town in central Argentina.
 Its relative proximity to Buenos Aires and the supposedly healing water of Epecuen Lake quickly made it one of the most popular small towns in the area but it all ended in 1985.